 There are two kinds of second mortgages: a home equity line of credit (HELOC) and a home equity loan.
 A HELOC is a revolving line of credit, like a credit card.
 It has a variable interest rate.
 A home equity loan is a loan you receive in a lump sum.
 It has a fixed interest rate.

 Is a HELOC or home equity loan a good idea right now?

-“While a second loan of either type can provide much needed cash, it is important to consider the longer term effect on household finances,” Rothman says.
+“While a second loan of either type can provide much-needed cash, it is important to consider the longer term effect on household finances,” Rothman says.
 A HELOC or home equity loan can be risky, and may even threaten your homeownership.

 If you decide to take out a second mortgage, make sure you work with a licensed mortgage professional.
-Bear in mind that many banks and lenders have stopped offering these types of loans at all out of fears over a recession.
+Bear in mind that many banks and lenders have stopped offering these types of loans at all out of fears of a recession.

 “As customers have taken forbearance on first-lien mortgages it has obviously increased the risk on second liens,” explains Robles, “so many lenders, such as Chase and Wells Fargo have completely suspended these products.”

 So, you may have a difficult time finding a reputable lender who is willing to work with you in our current economic landscape.